aasisodiya/general/git/README.md

 # pull is a combination of fetch and merge
 git pull

+# get all of the changes made across all the branches to your local machine.
+git pull --all

 # Cloning a repository, come out of your own main repository and make a new directory
 git clone URL //one time command